Will Benson Player Props: Reds vs. Rockies

-On Monday, Will Benson (.541 on-base percentage in past 10 games, 181 points above season-long percentage) and the Cincinnati Reds play the Colorado Rockies, whose starting pitcher will be Austin Gomber.
+On Tuesday, Will Benson (hitting .414 in his past 10 games) and the Cincinnati Reds play the Colorado Rockies, whose starting pitcher will be Noah Davis.
 First pitch is at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Astros.
+In his last game he had a hitless performance (0-for-2) against the Astros.

 Will Benson Game Info & Props vs. the Rockies